eralpship/web-dev-workshop/docs/detail-pages.md

 }
 ```

 Then make a `ServiceAreaDetails` component.
-In which we will fetch service area data from graphQL api with service area's id.
+We will fetch service area data from GraphQL API with service area's id:

 **src/components/ServiceAreaDetails.tsx**